CybOXProject/cyboxproject.github.io/faqs/index.md

 ### How do CybOX patterns work?
 Can I define regex patterns on various content?

 CybOX patterns are a generalization of CybOX content.
 They allow users and developers to characterize a set, a range, or other generalized characteristics of a cyber observable.
 For instance, one could use CybOX patterns to describe a URL that matches one of a set of possible URL values.
-The following XML code exemplifies how this would be implemented in CybOX.

 Regular expression (regex) patterns are also possible.
 See [CybOX Regular Expression Support](http://cyboxproject.github.io/documentation/regex-support/) for details.